Rapptz/discord.py/docs/ext/commands/commands.rst

 Commands
 ==========

-One of the most appealing aspect of the command extension is how easy it is to define commands and how you can arbitrarily nest groups and commands to have a rich sub-command system.
+One of the most appealing aspects of the command extension is how easy it is to define commands and how you can arbitrarily nest groups and commands to have a rich sub-command system.

 Commands are defined by attaching it to a regular Python function.
 The command is then invoked by the user using a similar